Sarapedia/pslab/DrawRecord/Readme.md

 Interaction Designer.
 I work for an EU-funded project called OPENNEXT* (opennext.eu).
 This is also how I started working on the Pocket Science Lab and how I got in touch Orbita.
+*This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no.
+869984.